davyhuijgens/sfdx-scratch-org-features/README.md

 ### OfflineUser
 ### Pardot
 ### PartnerCommunity
-  Provides Partner Community licenses in the scratch org
+  Provides a Partner Community license in the scratch org
 ### PersonAccounts
 ### PlatformCache
 ### PlatformEncryption